Tag Archives: Tool

 REVIEW: Tool Prove to be Sharp as Ever In Latest Comeback (10-23-19)

-Glendale, AZ — Tool stopped in Glendale night to play the Gila River Arena to an ocean of patiently adoring fans that could not have been more excited to hear the band rip into their ear drums.
+Glendale, AZ — Tool stopped to play the Gila River Arena to an ocean of patiently adoring fans that could not have been more excited to hear the band rip into their ear drums.
 However, little did everyone in attendance know that what transpired next would be far beyond even what their lofty expectations could prepare them for.

 One might think after a 13-year hiatus from recording new music, that a band might be well past their prime but fortunately for Tool, they’re clearly an exception to the rule.
 With the release of their latest album, Fear Inoculum, this is a band that has proven they won’t compromise their artistic vision for the sake of putting an album out every two years or so.
 They take their time perfecting a raw, mysterious sound that fans have come to revere over the years.